-Between April 2018 and May 2019, the Baltimore Metropolitan Council (BMC) will conduct the Maryland Statewide Household Travel Survey (Maryland Travel Survey), asking randomly selected households across the state to tell us about trips they make for work, school, shopping, errands, and socializing with family and friends.
+Between April 2018 and May 2019, the Baltimore Metropolitan Council (BMC) conducted the Maryland Statewide Household Travel Survey (Maryland Travel Survey), asking randomly selected households across the state to tell us about trips they made for work, school, shopping, errands, and socializing with family and friends.

 Collaboration with MDOT and COG/TPB